jswope00/s3-uploader-downloader/README.md

 1. From the main page of a specific course, navigate to `Settings -> Advanced Settings` from the top menu.
-2. Check for the `advanced_modules` policy key, and add `"zoomcloudrecording"` to the policy value list.
+2. Check for the `advanced_modules` policy key, and add `"s3uploader_downloader"` to the policy value list.
 3. Click the "Save changes" button.